Farid Karimli

 AI + HCI.
 Boston, MA. faridkar@bu.edu.

-Outside of research, I enjoy watching and playing sports, video games and cooking.
-I’m always open to conversations and collaborations at the intersection of AI & HCI, so feel free to reach out!
+I am always open to conversations and collaborations at the intersection of AI and HCI — feel free to reach out!

 news